The Acrostic Bible

 Upset at Saul’s sins, Samuel perceived that God had now chosen David,

-Eighth and youngest of Jesse’s sons.
-Jealous Saul sought David’s life, yet
+Even though he was the youngest of Jesse’s sons.
+Saul sought David’s life, yet

 Lost his own, along with his sons, fighting the Philistines.

-Uriah’s beautiful wife, Bathsheba, proved too much temptation and David sinned.
+Uriah’s beautiful wife, Bathsheba, was David’s downfall, and thence

 Chronicles 1 & 2